askomics/flaskomics/docs/tutorial.md

 !!!
 Hands-on
     1. Filter `logFC` with `>` `2`
     2. Filter `adj.P.val` with `≤` `0.05`
-    2. <btn><i class="fa fa-table"></i> Run & Preview</btn>
+    2. <btn><i class="fa fa-table"></i> Run & preview</btn>

 Results show only significantly over-expressed genes.

 ### Filter on relations

-Now that we have our genes if interest, we will link these genes to the reference genome to get information about location.
+Now that we have our genes if interest, we will link these genes to the reference genome to get information about the location.

-To constraint on relation, we have to click on suggested nodes, linked to our entity of interest.
+To constraint on a relation, we have to click on any suggested nodes linked to our entity of interest.

 !!!
 Hands-on
     1. First, hide `Label`, `logFC` and `adj.P.val` of `Differential Expression`
     2. Instantiate `GeneLink`, and hide `Label`
     3. Instantiate `gene`
-    2. <btn><i class="fa fa-table"></i> Run & Preview</btn>
+    2. <btn><i class="fa fa-table"></i> Run & preview</btn>

 Results now show the Ensembl id of our over-expressed genes.
-We have now access to all the information about the `gene` entity containing on the GFF file. for example, we can filter on chromosome and display chromosome and strand to get information about gene location.
+We have now access to all the information about the `gene` entity containing on the GFF file.
+For example, we can filter on chromosome and display chromosome and strand to get information about the gene location.

 !!!
 Hands-on
     1. Show `reference` and `strand` using the eye icon
     2. Filter `reference` to select `X` and `Y` chromosomes (use `ctrl`+`click` to multiple selection)
-    2. <btn><i class="fa fa-table"></i> Run & Preview</btn>
+    2. <btn><i class="fa fa-table"></i> Run & preview</btn>

 ### Use FALDO ontology to query on the position of elements on the genome.

-The [FALDO](https://bioportal.bioontology.org/ontologies/FALDO) ontology describe sequence feature positions and regions.
-AskOmics use FALDO ontology to represent entity positions.
-GFF are using FALDO, as well as TSV entities with chromosome, strand, start and end.
+The [FALDO](https://bioportal.bioontology.org/ontologies/FALDO) ontology describe sequence features's positions and regions.
+AskOmics use the FALDO ontology to represent entity positions.
+All entities extracted from GFF and BED files use this ontology, in addition to any entity extracted from a CSV/TSV file with a reference, strand, start and end columns.

-The FALDO ontology are used in AskOmics to perform special queries between 2 FALDO entities.
+The FALDO ontology is used in AskOmics to perform special queries between 2 FALDO entities.
 These queries are:

-- Entity included in another entity
+- Entity is included in another entity
-- Entity overlapping another one
+- Entity is overlapping another entity

 On the query builder interface, FALDO entities are represented with a green circle and FALDO relations have a green arrow.